cruzang000/chat-bot/README.md

 # Angel Cruz Individual Project
 Individual project for Enterprise Java Class
 ### Problem Statement
-The project idea came from the need of an interface where a user could log in and pass some time by asking the chat bot some questions to get "intelligent" answers, the goal of the Java chat bot program is to provide entertaining responses and some functional searches in an ask and get answer format.
+There is a social platform for everything except for night life.
+This project combines the aspect of event searching and social media to provide a platform where a user can search for events in their area; with the ability to sign up and sign in to tag themselves as going to a location, add other friends who also use the app.